WebTransport over HTTP/2

 end.

-In order to indicate support for WebTransport, both the client and
+In order to indicate potential support for WebTransport, the server

 As WebTransport sessions are established over HTTP, they are